crownstone/bluenet/docs/PROTOCOL.md

 0 | Off | Switch off.
 1-99 | Dimmed | Set a dimmed value.
 100 | Full on | Switch fully on.
+254 | Behaviour | Set the default value determined by _behaviour_ rules.
 255 | Default on | Set the default on value, determined by _twilight_ rules.